Find Affordable College Courses

 Indianapolis, IN

-Ivy Tech Community College landed the #18 spot in the 2023 rankings for the best value liberal arts / sciences and humanities programs.
-Located in the large city of Indianapolis, Ivy Tech Community College is a public school with a very large student population.
+Ivy Tech Community College did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
+It came in at #18 on the list.
+Located in the large city of Indianapolis, Ivy Tech Community College is a public college with a very large student population.

 The average tuition and fees for an out-of-state undergraduate student at Ivy Tech Community College are $8,927 a year.
 The average amount in student loans that liberal arts / sciences and humanities majors at Ivy Tech Community College take out is $10,905.

-Ivy Tech Community College excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Liberal Arts & Humanities Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, Ivy Tech Community College also is in the top 20% of our Best Liberal Arts & Humanities Schools in the Great Lakes Region ranking.

 $9,239 Average Tuition & Fees

-Indiana Wesleyan University - National & Global ranked #19 on this year’s Best Value Liberal Arts & Humanities Schools in the Great Lakes Region list.
-Located in the rural area of Marion, IWU is a private not-for-profit college with a large student population.
+With a ranking of #19, Indiana Wesleyan University - National & Global did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
+Located in the rural area of Marion, IWU is a private not-for-profit college with a fairly large student population.

-IWU undergraduate students pay an average of $9,239 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at IWU are $9,239 per year.
 After completing their degree, liberal arts / sciences and humanities graduates from IWU carry an average student debtload of $25,511.

 Read full report on Liberal Arts / Sciences & Humanities at Indiana Wesleyan University - National & Global